raxjs/rax-app/packages/plugin-minify-classname/README.md

 And filepath `src/components/button/index.module.scss` will be minified as a hash string `"54755bb1"` by default

-( You can also force filepath to use alphabet `abcdefg...`, with options: { useHash: false }, it will result in a better minification, but be careful, it makes css bundle content changes between builds )
+( You can also force filepath to use alphabet `abcdefg...`, with options: { useHash: false }, it will result in a smaller bundle, but be careful, it makes css bundle content changes between builds )

-So finally, `foo` will becomes `a`, `bar` will becomes `b`
+`foo` becomes `a`, `bar` becomes `b`

-the final css looks like
+the output css looks like

 ```css
 .a54755bb1 {}